 - Awarding gift cards

-- Sending a “thank you” gift to their home
+- Sending a personal “thank you” note or gift to their home

 - Providing time off if a project is completed early

 - Adding paid vacation days to a person’s benefits package

 Establish Communication Boundaries